Information for students, faculty and staff regarding COVID-19. (Updated: 1 July 2020)

 Senior Professor John Waterworth coordinates and conducts research under the Q-Life rubric, exploring ways in which ICT can be used to enhance quality of life and health.

 Research projects are listed on the Q-Life website.

 Q-Life works to explore ways in which ICT can be used to enhance quality of life and health.
 My own research takes a psychological perspective and focuses on the subjective reality of living with information technology.
 Some technical areas of focus: speech interaction, hypermedia, information exploration, experiential/embodied interaction, virtual and augmented environments.
 Some human aspects: sense of presence, emotion and embodiment, experience of time-in-passing, memory and attention, creativity, ageing.

 I have been doing interaction research since 1980, looking at people interacting with computers and using other communication devices - how they do it and what effects it has - a field that is sometimes called HCI research.
 I have carried out this research in the UK (1980-1988), in Singapore (1988-1994) and here at Umeå University Sweden (since 1994).
 Between 2000 and 2006 I also worked at the Interactive Institute studio in Umeå.

-See my publications below and citations on Google Scholar.
+See my publications via the tab above.
 Recent books include: "Human-experiential design of presence in everyday blended reality : living in the here and now", co-authored with Kei Hoshi and published in the Springer HCI Series; and "Feeling present in the physical world and in computer-mediated environments", co-authored with Giuseppe Riva and published by Palgrave.
-I have published in the following journals and conferences, amongst others:
+I have published many book chapters over the years and papers in the following journals and conferences, amongst others:

 Frontiers in Aging Neuroscience